Nat Turner's Rebellion: Aftermath

 In the aftermath of the revolt, Whites did not try to interpret Turner's motives and ideas.
 Antebellum enslavers were shocked by the rebellion and feared further slave violence; to them, Turner became "a symbol of terrorism and violent retribution."
-Images were published depicting armed Black men attacking White men, women, and children; these " haunted White southerners and showed slave owners how vulnerable they were."
-Northern and Southern states shared many of the same fears; a proposal to create a college for African Americans in New Haven, Connecticut was overwhelmingly rejected in the New Haven Excitement.
+Images were published depicting armed Black men attacking White men, women, and children; these "haunted White southerners and showed slave owners how vulnerable they were."
+Northern and Southern states shared many of the same fears; a proposal to create a college for African Americans in New Haven, Connecticut, was overwhelmingly rejected in the New Haven Excitement.

 The fear Turner's rebellion caused and the concerns raised in the emancipation debates that followed resulted in politicians and writers defining "slavery as a positive good"; Thomas Dew was among those writers.
 Other Southern writers began to promote a paternalistic ideal of improved Christian treatment of slaves, in part to avoid such rebellions.
-Dew and others believed they were civilizing Blacks, who were then still mostly American-born through slavery.
-The writings were collected in The Pro-Slavery Argument, As Maintained by the Most Distinguished Writers of the Southern States (1853).
+Dew and others believed they were civilizing Black people, who were mostly American-born through slavery.
+These writings were collected in The Pro-Slavery Argument, As Maintained by the Most Distinguished Writers of the Southern States (1853).

-Some Virginians wanted to remove all Blacks from the state Tidewater and Piedmont regions or deport all from the state.
+Some Virginians wanted to remove all Black people from Virginia's Tidewater and Piedmont regions or deport all of them from the state.
 In 1852, the Virginia branch of the American Colonization Society sent 243 Black Virginians to Liberia.

 Other perspectives

-African Americans have generally regarded Turner as a resistance hero for avenging the suffering of Africans and African Americans.
-James H. Harris, who has written extensively about the history of the Black church, says that the revolt "marked the turning point in the black struggle for liberation."
-According to Harris, Turner believed that "only a cataclysmic act could convince the architects of a violent social order that violence begets violence."

 In an 1843 speech at the National Negro Convention, Henry Highland Garnet, a former slave and active abolitionist, described Nat Turner as "patriotic", saying that "future generations will remember him among the noble and brave."
 In 1861, Thomas Wentworth Higginson, a White Northern writer, praised Turner in a seminal article published in the Atlantic Monthly.
 He described Turner as a man "who knew no book but the Bible, and that by heart who devoted himself soul and body to the cause of his race."
+Some modern historians have emphasized the role of religion in shaping Turner's actions.
+Anthony E. Kaye and Gregory P. Downs characterize Turner as self-proclaimed Biblical prophet whose worldview was deeply influenced by early 19th century Methodism.

+African Americans have generally regarded Turner as a resistance hero for avenging the suffering of Africans and African Americans.
+James H. Harris, who has written extensively about the history of the Black church, says that the revolt "marked the turning point in the black struggle for liberation."
 In 1988, Turner was included in the Black Americans of Achievement biography series for children, with the book Nat Turner: Slave Revolt Leader by Terry Bisson.
 The book's introduction was written by Coretta Scott King.
 In 2012, Lonnie Bunch, the then-director of the National Museum of African American History and Culture, later to become the 14th Secretary of the Smithsonian, said that the "Nat Turner rebellion is probably the most significant uprising in American history."